 The web’s first wave of online-based accounting software included companies like TurboTax, which allowed individuals and small business owners to file their taxes electronically.

 Today, cloud accounting has exploded, allowing SMBS and individuals alike to keep track of personal and business expenses, tax deductions, income, and invoices throughout the tax year.
-Many cloud accounting options have smartphone apps that allow for cloud-based bookkeeping.
+Many cloud accounting options have smartphone apps that allow for any type of cloud-based bookkeeping.
 Better yet, these applications make it easy to export data and share it with your accountant or tax professional.

 FreshBooks is a cloud accounting application that does the work for you.
 It allows you to track and manage projects in real time, create seamless invoices, manage teams and employees, track expenses, manage your income, and generate reports with ease.